 TIPS AND PAST RECIPIENTS

-- Assign a main contact for the project who will be available throughout the entire grant process, including the implementation of the project should the grant be awarded.
+- Assign a main contact for the project who will be available throughout the entire grant process, including the implementation of the project and grant reporting process should the grant be awarded.
+This should be the person listed on the application under "Grant Contact Information".

 - Apply early!
-You can submit your application anytime during the application period, don’t wait until the deadline.
+You can submit your application anytime during the application period.

-- Call or email the ATW offices for guidance or assistance.
+- Call or email the ATW offices for guidance or assistance, if needed.

 Successful Proposed Projects: